gaehlerm/SoftwareEngineering/README.md

 ## APIs

 "With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody." - Hyrums law

+If you are expecting a complete chapter explaining all the ins and outs of APIs, I'll have to disappoint you.
+This is a huge topic and I can only scratch the surface here.
+I will only explain some of the most important aspects of APIs that I could think of.

 The Application Programmable Interface (API) is an extremely important part of your software.
 It is the public interface of your software.
 It is what everyone sees and uses from the outside.
 Everything we discussed in the interface section matters here as well, but in an API, it is really important to get everything right.
 Having a bad API will cost you a lot of money.
 People won’t buy your product if the user experience is bad.
 They rather go to the company next door and buy their software.
 "They support even emojis!"
 Yes, sadly enough, supporting emojis is important nowadays for business reasons.